Did you know that forest covers 70% of Connecticut?

 With plenty more hiking opportunities, any afternoon is a perfect one to explore Greenwich.

-Some more top parks in town for hiking include:
+Some more top parks in Greenwich for hiking include:

 - Babcock Preserve